AllenWLynch/lisa/README.md

 ```

 LISA's functionality is divided into three subcommands.
 If you have one set of genes-of-interest, run the "oneshot" command.
 If you have many gene lists from different experiments, run "multi", which treats each list independently but reduces data-loading time compared to running "oneshot" multiple times.

-Lastly, if you are performing cluster-based differential expression analysis, a common workflow involves identifying lists of cluster-specific differentially-expressed genes.
-These genelists can be used by LISA in a one-vs-rest fashion to identify TFs that regulate each cluster.

 ### oneshot usage: